 7 Septima Poinsette Clark

-Septima Poinsette Clark was born in Charleston, South Carolina, in 1898.
-She grew up to become a prominent civil rights activist who focused her work on the teaching of literacy and the education of children.
-Her belief was that the Civil Rights Movement followed the path that “knowledge could empower marginalized groups in ways that formal legal equality couldn’t.”
-Her focus on education brought her to the attention of other civil rights activists, including Dr. King, who called her “The Mother of the Movement.”
+Septima Poinsette Clark was born in Charleston, South Carolina, in 1898, and rose to prominence as a civil‑rights activist who championed literacy and education as tools for empowerment.
+She argued that true progress stemmed from knowledge, asserting that “the Civil Rights Movement followed the path that knowledge could empower marginalized groups in ways that formal legal equality couldn’t.”
+Her dedication caught the attention of Dr. Martin Luther King Jr., who affectionately dubbed her “The Mother of the Movement.”

 6 Esther Jones